zip321/crashdump/docs/build_instructions.md

 3. For Non-Yocto build only

-   Notes: Current BAFI source code is not fully compatible with -Werror flag.

    ```shell
    # unzip BAFI source code inside crashdump source directory and named bafi
    cd bafi